standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 think I have that kind of personality.
 I must put in my will that it is to be destroyed at my death.
-For fear somebody should read it, and publish it, and {104}pretend they had written it.
+For fear somebody should read it, and publish it, and pretend they had written it.
 Unless I leave it to Nicholas, so that he can have written a book after all.
 I hope he will outlive me.
 I would commit suicide, except that now I believe in religion, and